 Here you will find information on the department's responsibilities, policies and actions in relation to travellers in Northern Ireland including accommodation and the co-operation policy.

-The Department is involved with the Housing Executive (NIHE) and registered housing associations in the provision of accommodation for travellers.
+The Northern Ireland Housing Executive (NIHE) have the strategic role in provision of accommodation for Travellers.

 It is important to stress that the policy that allows travellers to camp on a temporary basis is not a substitute for permanent or transit site provision.